irbgeo/go-structure/README.md

 This package allows:

+- to change tags to fields of external structure.
 - to build structure.
-- to add tags to structure.
 - to merge two structure.
 - to fill structure from another structure or map
 - to fill another structure or map from structure